hariravichandran/d/README.md

 ## Unit Tests
 The program handles invalid data.
 This functionality has been tested with a special test file which includes all identified invalid test cases.
 The program successfully passed the tests.
 The program also passed the test case provided in `run_tests.sh`.

-No additional folders were generated under the Insight Test Suites folder.
+No additional folders were generated under the Test Suites folder.
 Rather, all the input files were kept in the original `input` file folder at the top level.

 ##### Example Test Log
 ```